jvzonlab/OrganoidTracker/README.md

 Setting up the environment
 --------------------------
-To be able to run the scripts, you first need to install the appropriate libraries.
-That is:
+To be able to run the scripts, you first need to have Anaconda or Miniconda installed.
+Then, open an Anaconda Prompt and use `cd` to navigate to this directory.
+If you don't need Anaconda to run other Python scripts, just run the following command:

-* Anaconda
-* The `tifffile` package from Anaconda Forge
-* The `opencv` package from Anaoconda Forge

-If you want to have an exact copy of my environment, run the following commands: (they require Anaconda to be installed)
+    conda env update -n root -f environment.yml

+This installs all the required Python packages, and uninstalls all others.
+This makes it impossible to run most other Python scripts.
+So instead, it is probably better to create a separate environment for Autotrack.
+Instead of running the above command, run the following two commands:

     conda env create -f environment.yml
-    activate rutger-tracking
+    activate autotrack

-(On macOs, run `source activate` instead of `activate`.)
+(On macOs or Linux, run `source activate` instead of `activate`.)

 Running the scripts